iPhone XR vs. iPhone XS: Do you really need that second lens?

 If you're deciding between the new iPhone XS and its cheaper, more colorful sibling, your choice ultimately comes down to the camera.
-The iPhone XS ($999) and iPhone XR ($749) share a lot of the same specs, but the XS has two lenses on the back, while the iPhone XR only has one.
+The iPhone XS (starts at $999) and iPhone XR (starts at $749) share a lot of the same specs, but the XS has two lenses on the back, while the iPhone XR only has one.
 Is the second lens -- which enables the 2x optical zoom that's unavailable on the XR -- worth it?
 That's the $250 question.

 We took both phones on a photoshoot through San Francisco to find out the differences and help you decide between Apple's newest iPhones.